niraj-khatiwada/web-desktop-mobile-monorepo/README.md

 ### Stack

 - pnpm workspace for monorepo setup
-- Turbo as a unified build system
+- Nx as a unified build system
 - Vite with React and Tanstack Router
 - Electron as a desktop layer